DavidJMartinProjects/customer-webservice-api/README.md

     - http://localhost:9090/actuator/swaggerui

 ## Additional info
- - api docs are automatically generated from the openapi specification.
+ - api docs are automatically generated from the OpenAPI specification.
- - controller models and interfaces are automatically generated from the openapi spec, allowing them to be introduced in the code base.
+ - controller models and interfaces are generated from the OpenAPI spec, allowing them to be introduced in the code base.
     - by integrating the generated controller interfaces and response models, the code must always align to the behaviour outlined in the openapi specification.
-    - now, the openapi spec is _"the single source of truth"_ in terms of the behaviour of the microservice.
+    - now, the OpenAPI spec is _"the single source of truth"_ in terms of the behaviour of the microservice.
     - this solves the production problem of changes in api's not being reflected in the microservice documentation.

  - NB: for integration testing, Flux TestWebClient was used in favour of RestTemplate(soon to be deprecated).